envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is the recommended use of "client and server" architecture?
 A: It is recommended to use this architecture in low coupling applications.
 Example, mobile applications and API's

+#### C2

+Q: What is REST?
+A: It is an acronym for Representational State Transfer, an architectural style based on a set of predefined principles that describe how resources are defined and addressed through a web service.

+Q: What is RESTful?
+A: Web service that implements REST principles

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto